smitkshah99/student-management-python/README.md

 # student-management-python
 This project is used for a student management where in you can add view delete and update students records.
-It also displays a graph (using matplotlib) which displays grapgs based on marks of students. it is connected to oracle backend and is connected via python databse connectivity.
+It also displays a graph (using matplotlib) which displays graphs based on marks of students. it is connected to oracle backend and is connected via python databse connectivity.